-Nutritional problems with bypass and Lap-band weight loss surgeries
+Nutritional problems with Gastric Sleeve, Lap-band and bypass weight loss surgeries

 Celiac Disease is caused by an allergy to gluten.
 Gluten is a substance found in wheat, barley, and rye.
 It can be difficult to diagnose Celiac disease even though it causes multiple symptoms.
-Patients can suffer from diarrhea, weight loss, and nutritional deficiencies (making it difficult to determine from a lot of other things that post operative patients develop).
-This is a disease that can become unmasked by the surgery.
+Weight loss surgery patients can suffer from diarrhea and nutritional deficiencies (making it difficult to determine from a lot of other things that post operative patients develop).
+This is a disease that can become unmasked by weight loss surgery.

 Minor food intolerances

-Menstrual irregularities with gastric bypass or Lap-band surgery
+Menstrual irregularities with gastric sleeve, Lap-band or bypass weight loss surgery

 —or “the cycle”